Oct 5, 2020

 With an effective customer journey map, digital marketers will gain a better understanding of how their customers interact with their business while accessing helpful insight into what channels are most effective for converting leads into prospects, and prospects into loyal customers.

-Now that you understand what a customer journey map is and how it can take your digital marketing efforts to the next level, let’s jump into how to map out your online customer journey.
-Your customer’s journey is complex, so the job of the customer journey map is to make it as focused and simple as possible.
+Now that you understand what a customer journey map is and how it can take your digital marketing efforts to the next level, let’s jump into how to map out the online journey.
+Your customer’s journey is complex, so the job of the map is to make it as focused and simple as possible.

 Step 1: Use your sales funnel to define the buying process